 - Icing Sugar: Granulated sugar or honey can substitute, though you might need to adjust quantities and blend the granulated sugar more finely.

 - Berry Citrus: Mix lemon zest and a splash of orange juice into the cream cheese filling.
-Layer the cream cheese filling on each crêpe, top with berry sauce, and repeat.
 Finish with fresh mint leaves.

 - Tropical: Stir mango chunks into the cream cheese filling.
 Spread it on each crêpe, add pineapple and berry sauce, and stack.
 Top with toasted coconut flakes.